EliaTogni/Univault/Classes/Simulation.md

 When the model satisfies this condition, we actually get a lower value for the variance.

 How realistic is to make this assumption?
 When $h()$ is a monotone function?
 This is qualitative, there is no strict rule.
-The important point here is
+Let's assume we believe our model to be a monotone function but actually it's not.
+What we get is not a wrong estimate: we still get a valid estimate but we lose the guarantee of reducing the variance.

+At the same time, we can think about random generation algorithm of our knowledge, for instance, in the simplest case: Bernoulli.

+We can generate a Bernoulli random variable of parameter $p$.

 -----